junjun-jiang/3D-Point-Cloud-Completion-Benchmark/README.md

     - CD-P
 - Unidirectional Chamfer Distance (UCD)
 - Unidirectional Hausdorff Distance (UHD)
-- Fréchet Point Cloud Distance (FPD)
+- Total Mutual Difference (TMD)
+- Fréchet Point Cloud Distance (FPD):FPD evaluates the distribution similarity by the 2-Wasserstein distance between the real and fake Gaussian measured in the feature spaces of the point sets.
 - Earth Mover Distance (EMD)
 - Accuracy: Accuracy measures the fraction of points in the output that are matched with the ground truth
 - Completeness: Similar to accuracy, completeness reports the fraction of points in the ground truth that are within a distance threshold to any point in the output.